google-deepmind/concordia/CHEATSHEET.md

 ---

-## Initializing Agent Memories
+## Memory Generators and Initialization

+Concordia provides mechanisms to generate agent backstories and shared context at simulation startup.

+### 1. Formative Memories Initializer

-The recommended way to generate agent backstories and shared context is using the `formative_memories_initializer__GameMaster`.
-This prefab runs once at the start of the simulation to inject memories into agents.
+The `formative_memories_initializer__GameMaster` is the standard way to generate agent backstories and shared context.
+It runs once at the start of the simulation to inject memories into agents based on a provided context.

 ```python
 # Define shared facts (world building)